-- You may link to other posts on my blog if doing so strengthens the post and benefits the readers.
+- You may link to other posts on my blog.
+In fact, bonus points for doing this!

 - You may link externally to other relevant content that you do not own (and have not written), but must check with me first for approval.